codio/knowledge/source/instructors/authoring/guides/cpumemdisk.rst

 Memory
 ------
 The default memory configuration for asssignments/projects is 756Mb.
 If your usage requires more memory, you can purchase a larger :ref:`Gigabox <gigabox-usage>` configuration.
 The ``top`` command can also be used to view how much memory is used by your processes.
-Not the value in the used column during the heaviest memory consumption as software is running.
+Note the value in the used column during the heaviest memory consumption as software is running.
 If the used memory, (highlighted below) is close to the limit, you will likely experience performance degradation.

   .. image:: /img/guides/top-memory.png